The climate in Austria can be very temperamental, so you will want to understand what to expect in each season while you are living there.

 Conversely, winter is much quieter as locals tend to take a shorter vacation during the season, and many of the smaller towns close.
 Nevertheless, when going on holiday, most locals head straight for the mountains.
 As such, places like Innsbruck, Tyrol, Vorarlberg, Zell am See-Kaprun, and Salzburgerland are all reasonably busy.

 Austria – and Vienna in particular – is often named one of the best places in the world to live.
 However, many countries have been affected by climate change, and Austria is no different.
 In fact, the Austrian Climate Change Assessment Report 2014 states that temperatures in Austria have risen by 2 degrees Celsius since 1880.
 By comparison, the same period saw a global rise of 0.85 degrees Celsius.
 The report also states that these changes are the direct result of greenhouse gas emissions.

 In addition, the Alps have seen a 20% increase in sunshine, alongside a drop in snow cover.
 As such, popular Austrian ski resorts are battling to keep up with the rising costs of snowmaking.
 Furthermore, glaciers have lost nearly 60% of their volume.

 To combat all this, Austria is implementing a series of programs and partnering with different institutions that can help fight the effects of climate change.
 As such, the country is part of the Alpine Convention (1991).
 Additionally, it has two research programs – StartClim and the Climate Change and Energy Fund – and is launching the Austrian Adaptation Strategy, which is designed to avoid the worst effects of climate change.
-Because of its dedication to fighting climate change, Austria is fifth in the EU on the Eco-Innovation Index 2019.
+Because of its dedication to fighting climate change, Austria is third in the EU on the Eco-Innovation Index 2022.